natgoodman/blog/README.md

 Blog Posts (see [Working Papers](#working-papers) below)
 --------------------------------------------------------

+-   [Ladies And Gentlemen, I Introduce To You, “Plausibility Limits”](https://natgoodman.github.io/misig/confi.stable.html) <br/> by Nat, December 1, 2019, with editorial assistance by Bob Reed (thanks!)<br/> kindly posted by Bob Reed on The Replication Network (TBD)<br/> *Confidence intervals get top billing as the alternative to significance.
+But beware: confidence intervals rely on the same math as significance and share the same shortcominings.
+Confidence intervals don't tell where the true effect lies even probabilistically.
+What they do is delimit a range of true effects that are broadly consistent with the observed effect.*

 -   [What's the True Effect Size?
 It Depends What You Think](https://natgoodman.github.io/bayez/effit.stable.html) <br/> by Nat, October 2, 2019, with edits by Bob Reed (thanks!)<br/> kindly posted by Bob Reed on [The Replication Network](https://replicationnetwork.com/2019/10/05/goodman-whats-the-true-effect-size-it-depends-what-you-think/)<br/>*What's the true effect size?
 That's my bottom line question when doing a study or reading a paper.
 I don't expect an exact answer, of course.
 What I want is a probability distribution telling where the true effect size probably lies.
 I used to think confidence intervals answered this question, but they don't except under artificial conditions.
 A better answer comes from Bayes's formula.
 But beware of the devil in the priors.*